-At Paul’s Rubbish Removal, we’re committed to helping you maintain your garden waste and providing you with a clean and tidy household in Sydney.
-You shouldn’t have to find yourself spreading your rubbish across three different wheelie bins, even if they aren’t in the right bin.
+At Paul’s Rubbish Removal, we’re committed to helping you maintain your garden waste and providing a clean and tidy household in Sydney.
+You shouldn’t have to find yourself spreading your rubbish across three-wheelie bins, even if they aren’t in the right bin.
 Not only is this a bad thing but it contaminates recyclable waste and prevents them from being reused back in the cycle.

-Recycling your organic waste will prove to be environmentally-friendly and rewarding as a homeowner.
+Recycling your organic waste will be environmentally friendly and rewarding as a homeowner.
 Try creating your own compost at home and use it as a fertiliser for your plants and garden.
 It is rich in nutrients that are highly beneficial for your soil.

 If you ever find yourself with an overfilled garden waste bin, Paul’s Rubbish Removal can help you out at affordable prices!